Hello Folks !!

 Of course there has been unintended benefits of this pandemic as well.
 We have reconnected with and found new meaning in the sanctity of home.
 We have been blessed with the opportunity to spend more time with our families and we have seen the good in humanity, working together and supporting each other.

 We have also seen a significant and ongoing rise in the number of families interested in adopting a pet.
 As rescuers, nothing makes us happier because it means we can help save more dogs and find them loving forever homes.

 However, we are still a small non-profit with our only funding coming from you, our supporters.
 We continue to have limits to the volume of people and dogs we can help.
-The following, written earlier this year still holds true and we hope provides you some context and understanding.
+The following, written earlier into the pandemic still holds true and we hope provides you some context and understanding.

 Due to a continued influx of applicants interested in adopting, we must from time to time pause accepting new applicants in order to process the applications we have already received.
 Whenever this is necessary we will reopen the application process as quickly as possible.

-Unlike shelters, all of our dogs are in private foster homes and we are all volunteers.
+Unlike shelters, all of our dogs are in private foster homes.